ishantchauhan710/SpaceFeed/README.md

 ## Technical details :bulb:
 - The frontend of SpaceFeed is created using ReactJS and MaterialUI.
 SpaceFeed is highly responsive and is tested on all popular browsers like Chrome, Safari and Opera Mini.
 For handling the react states, Redux Toolkit is used.
+All the react components and file structure are properly organized.
 - The backend of SpaceFeed is built using NodeJs, ExpressJs, MongoDB and Socket.io.
 For authentication, SpaceFeed makes use of session based authentication.
 For storing images, Firebase storage is used.

 ## Project Setup :pencil:
 If you want to clone this project and customize it further, you need to do a couple of tasks first:
-* Create an account on [MongoDB Cloud](https://cloud.mongodb.com/), setup a cluster and get its [connection string](https://www.mongodb.com/docs/guides/atlas/connection-string/)
+1) Create an account on [MongoDB Cloud](https://cloud.mongodb.com/), setup a cluster and get its [connection string](https://www.mongodb.com/docs/guides/atlas/connection-string/)
-* Create an account on [Firebase](https://firebase.google.com/), enable storage and get your [google-services.json file](https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article) and [bucket name](https://firebase.google.com/docs/storage/admin/start) from there
+2) Create an account on [Firebase](https://firebase.google.com/), enable storage and get your [google-services.json file](https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article) and [bucket name](https://firebase.google.com/docs/storage/admin/start) from there
-* Clone this project.
+3) Clone this project.
 You can directly download the source code .zip file, or you can use the git clone command in terminal
-* Once successful, open your VSCode in the project folder and in terminal, write the following commands:
+4) Once successful, open your VSCode in the project folder and in terminal, write the following commands:
 ```
 npm install
 cd frontend
 npm install
 cd ..
 ```
-* After this, create a new file with the exact name of ".env"
+5) After this, create a new file with the exact name of ".env"
-* In the .env file, write:<br><br>
+6) In the .env file, write:<br><br>

 ```
 PORT = 5000